Employee Insurance Benefits

 Once we design and agree on an employee benefits offering we love to visit your employees to educate them on the benefits, and give them a chance to answer questions.

-The visits can occur in person or via Zoom call, as a group, small groups or individually.
+Visits can occur in person or via Zoom call,, Google Meet or phone calls, as a group, small groups or individually.

 group-bb.png